chihacknight/chihacknight.org/_posts/events/2019-04-16-Cook-County-Assessor.md

   - events
 links:
 title: "Cook County Assessor Fritz Kaegi"
-description: "Join us on Tuesday to hear from Fritz Kaegi and Rob Ross of the Cook County Assessor's Office to learn about how the CCAO is using transparency to support accountability in assessments.
+description: "Join us on Tuesday to hear from Cook County Assessor Fritz Kaegi and his Chief Data Officer Rob Ross  to learn about how their office is using transparency to support accountability in assessments.
 Don't forget to RSVP by noon on Tuesday!"
 speakers:
     - Fritz Kaegi – Cook County Assessor
     - Rob Ross, Deputy Assessor, Chief Data Officer